For many immunocompromised people in WA, return to ‘normal’ threatens their mental and physical health

 Around age 3 or 4, Williams was diagnosed with a condition called common variable immune deficiency, a grab-bag term for a number of immune problems.
 Williams, who has worked from home for the past two years, says she’s living proof of the price of returning to pre-pandemic life.

 “What I struggle with is keeping despair at bay,” she said.
-“Just that it feels OK to throw folks who are high-risk under the bus so everyone else can go back to normal.”
+“Just that it feels OK to throw folks who are high risk under the bus so everyone else can go back to normal.”

 COVID-19 case counts have plummeted, but close to 1,000 Americans are dying from the coronavirus every day.
 And research continues to confirm what we know about the virus’s risk to people with compromised immune systems.
 They’re experiencing significantly more breakthrough infections, and dying at higher rates, than people who are otherwise healthy.